WELCOME TO WATERLOGGED

 We start the course with an introduction to some basic freediving techniques.
 By practicing static breath holds in a controlled environment, your child will be better prepared to handle breath holds in less predictable, more intimidating situations.

-In the freediving basics session, your child will:
+In the freediving basics session, we will:

 - get a brief introduction to freediving and breath holding